AlexLamson/safebooru-predict/README.md

 ## General notes
-It took 5 hours and 12 minutes to download all the metadata It took 59 minutes to count the number of occurrences of each score
+It took 5 hours and 12 minutes to download all the metadata It took 59 minutes to count the number of occurrences of each score Only about 28.9% of image have a score greater than 0.